Automated Code Review Tools and Practices: 2025 Guide

 Provide a self-serve onboarding kit: rule documentation, sample PRs, office hours, and a Slack channel for rapid support.
 Pair that with initial non-blocking mode to build trust.

 Ready to orchestrate automation end to end?
-Propel unifies AI review with policy automation, regression tracking, and quality dashboards so you deliver faster without sacrificing trust.
+Propel Code unifies AI review with policy automation, regression tracking, and quality dashboards so you deliver faster without sacrificing trust.

 Automate the Code Review Work That Slows Your Team

-Propel combines AI review, policy automation, and reviewer insights so you can ship safer changes without burning out senior engineers.
+Propel Code combines AI review, policy automation, and reviewer insights so you can ship safer changes without burning out senior engineers.